nikolaswise/nikolas.ws/src/projects/heavy-pop/index.md

 </p>

 What it is:
-A risograph printed monograph of Morgan's drawing and collages.
+A Riso printed monograph of Morgan's drawing and collages.
 Printed in off-process CMYK, and hand bound in experimental reverse drum leaf perfect binding.

 What it does:
 Acts as the cassette tape to concert for Morgan's first solo show at One Grand Gallery.

 Why we did it:
+Morgan is trained a fine art printmaker, and the multiple is a valuable part of her art practice.
+This show, however, focused on individual works – drawing and collages.
+Morgan wanted to provide a low-cost object that worked in the tradition of the multiple to supplement the show without providing literal prints of the work.

 Why it’s interesting:
+The translation between formats, density of image, and literal color space all worked together to create a new interpretation of Morgan's work — some ideas were able to come forward with the process, while others became more muted.
+The monograph became a unique art object itself, rather than a piece of documentation.